 The word conjugated refers to the unique structure of this particular form of linoleic acid.
 A conjugated fatty acid has at least one pair of double bonds separated by a single bond.
-While this fact is true of all CLA, it must be noted that the nutrient comes in at least 28 different forms (isomers) because the double bonds can be found in different locations on the fatty acid chain.
+While this fact is true of all CLA, the nutrient comes in at least 28 different forms (isomers) with the double bonds in different locations on the fatty acid chain.

 The molecules around a double bond can be arranged in one of two ways:

 - As cis bonds, which have a bent configuration.